fonoster/fonoster/README.md

 # Fonoster: The open-source alternative to Twilio

-[Fonoster Inc](https://fonoster.com) is researching an innovative Programmable Telecommunications Stack that will allow businesses to connect telephony services with the Internet entirely through a cloud-based utility.
+[Fonoster](https://fonoster.com) is researching an innovative Programmable Telecommunications Stack that will allow businesses to connect telephony services with the Internet entirely through a cloud-based utility.

 <a href="https://discord.gg/mpWSRUhG7e"><img alt="Fonoster community banner" src="https://raw.githubusercontent.com/fonoster/.github/main/profile/community.png"></img></a>